 This directive may appear only within the body of a macro.
 It may optionally be followed by a single number; if omitted the value is taken to be 1.
 Subsequent lines, up to a .endeach directive, are processed multiple times, once for each remaining argument.
 Unlike .arg, an argument that is an empty string is not treated specially.
+However, like .arg, only the actual arguments of a macro call are considered.
+Default argument values do not count.

 The number given with .eacharg defines which argument to start with.
-While these lines are being processed, the remaining macro arguments can be referenced relative to the current argument. \$+1 refers to the current argument, \$+2 to the next argument, and so on.
+If the macro is called with fewer arguments, the lines up to .endeach are skipped, and are not processed at all.
+When these lines are being processed, the remaining macro arguments can be referenced relative to the current argument. \$+1 refers to the current argument, \$+2 to the next argument, and so on.